Smoothing $L^\infty$ Riemannian metrics with nonnegative scalar curvature outside of a singular set: Introduction

 We now describe the organization of this paper.
 In Section \ref{sec:preliminaries} we establish some preliminary material concerning Ricci and Ricci-DeTurck flow.
 In particular, we introduce two heat kernels that will be used in subsequent sections, and record some estimates for these kernels.
-In Section \ref{sec:spatialLowerBound} we use the fact that scalar curvature is a super solution to the heat equation under Ricci-DeTurck flow and exponential heat kernel estimates to prove a spatial lower bound for the scalar curvature of positive time slices of the Ricci-DeTurck flow.
-In Section \ref{sec:uniformLowerBound} we upgrade the spatial lower bound from Section \ref{sec:spatialLowerBound} to a uniform nonnegative lower bound, using a backwards heat kernel introduced by Bamler -- Chen \cite{BamlerChen23} which makes use of the positive source term in the evolution equation of the scalar curvature under Ricci-DeTurck.
+In Section \ref{sec:spatialLowerBound} we use the fact that scalar curvature is a super solution to the heat equation under Ricci-DeTurck flow and exponential heat kernel estimates to prove Theorem \ref{thm:SingSetSpatialLowerbound}.
+In Section \ref{sec:uniformLowerBound} we upgrade the spatial lower bound from Section \ref{sec:spatialLowerBound} to a uniform nonnegative lower bound, using a backwards heat kernel introduced by Bamler -- Chen \cite{BamlerChen23}, in order to prove Theorems \ref{thm:betaNNSCLinftySet}, \ref{thm:smoothNNSCLinftySet}, and \ref{thm:discretesetsmoothing}.